What degree should I do to be a lawyer?

 - It’s a highly competitive course to get onto, requiring high A level grades and – for some universities – successful completion of the Law National Aptitude Test (LNAT).
 The upside to this test is that it can help you understand if law is the right degree for you, and allows universities to see whether you might succeed on a law course.

-But not all law courses are the same
+But not all UK law courses are the same: law degree rankings

-According to the Complete University Guide, the top 20 law courses for 2017 (taking into consideration entry standards, student satisfaction, research quality and graduate prospects) are:
+According to the Complete University Guide, the top 20 law degrees in the UK for 2018 (taking into consideration entry standards, student satisfaction, research quality and graduate prospects) are:

 - University College London (UCL)